mrkamel/heartbeat/README.md

 failover_ip: 0.0.0.0

+ping_ip: 0.0.0.0

 ips:
   - 1.1.1.1
   - 2.2.2.2
 </pre>

+What is meant by `ping_ip` is explained below in detail.

 Heartbeat provides an init script for Debian you can use to start Heartbeat at boot time.
 However, you have to symlink to it yourself.
 It is *important* to